conduktor/conduktor-docs/docs/platform/get-started/configuration/http-proxy-configuration.md

 # HTTP Proxy Configuration
 Specify proxy settings that Conduktor should use to access the Internet.
 The HTTP proxy works for both HTTP and HTTPS connections.

-There are 5 properties you can set to specify the proxy that will be used by the http protocol handler:
+There are 5 properties you can set to specify the proxy that will be used by the HTTP protocol handler:

 `CDK_HTTP_PROXY_HOST`: the host name of the proxy server
 `CDK_HTTP_PROXY_PORT`: the port number, the default value being 80.